When Drafts Evolve: Speculative Decoding Meets Online Learning: Experiments

-\textbf{Implementation Details.~~} We use Vicuna-7B~\cite{vicuna2023}, Llama-2-7b~\citep{arxiv'23:Llama2}, and Qwen3-8B~\citep{qwen3} as target models.
+\textbf{Implementation Details.~~} We use Vicuna-7B/13B~\cite{vicuna2023}, Llama-2-7b~\citep{arxiv'23:Llama2}, and Qwen3-8B/32B~\citep{qwen3} as target models.
 The online evaluation is conducted in a streaming fashion with chunk sizes of $40$ for vanilla-SD, EAGLE, and EAGLE-3; $80$ for Hydra; and $25$ for Lookahead Reasoning.
-The offline phase uses approximately $1000$ samples for warm-up, followed by around $4000$ additional samples in the online phase.
+The offline phase uses approximately $1000$ samples per domain for warm-up, followed by additional samples processed in a streaming manner during the online phase.
+The maximum sequence length is set to $2048$ tokens, and we employ mixed-precision training with bfloat16 to accelerate computation and reduce memory footprint.
+We use Flash Attention~\citep{NeurIPS'22:FlashAttention} to accelerate attention computation, and greedy decoding is adopted unless otherwise specified.
+All experiments are conducted on four NVIDIA A800 (80 GB) GPUs.
+More implementation details are provided in Appendix~\ref{sec:additional_implementation_details}.